Murusade: Medieval era

-Banaadir coast
+Banaadir Coast

 As the Murusade clan expanded in size, they initiated a migration away from their traditional territory located in the northern-central region of Somalia, moving towards the southern regions in the company of other Hawiye clans.
 The Hawiye, to which the Murusade belong, hold the distinction of being the earliest Somali clan to be documented in historical records.
 The historical accounts trace their presence back to the 12th century, portraying them as a significant Muslim community that resided in the area ranging from Merca to Ras Hafun, encompassing the fertile lands along the "Nile of Mogadishu," known as the Webi Shebelle.
 Subsequent writings by Arab scholars further reinforce the prominence of the Hawiye clan, linking them to key locations such as Merca and the lower Shabelle valley.
 Of particular note is Merca, which is specifically identified as the "capital of Hawiye country," boasting a multitude of more than 50 settlements within its boundaries.
 The historical trajectory of the Murusade clan's migration aligns with the broader movement of the Hawiye clans, underscoring their shared history and cultural heritage.
 This journey signifies not only a physical relocation but also a symbolic continuation of the legacy and influence of the Hawiye clan across different regions of Somalia.
-"Since sections of the Hawiyya were migrating southward before and during Gragn's jihad, it is not inconceivable that they brought certain theocratic notions with them.
+"Since sections of the Hawiyya were migrating southward before and during Ahmed's jihad, it is not inconceivable that they brought certain theocratic notions with them.
 Indeed, the Ajuran maintained a wakil (governor) in the region around Qallafo.
 This area was not only the traditional Hawiyya homeland, but also stood midway geographically between the emirates of Harar and the Benaadir, an ideal link for the transmission of political and religious ideas."